 There aren't many fashion brands who won't let you buy their bags online at this point—even Hermès has answered the siren song of online retail—but Chanel remains one of the lone holdouts.
 Although the French handbag powerhouse has taken to releasing increasingly long and elaborate handbag lookbooks each season, you still have to march yourself into one of the company's relatively scarce boutiques in order to obtain a brand new bag.
+Which in today's climate, is not possible for many.
 If "brand new" isn't the important part of that sentence for you, though, we may be able to help.

 eBay is the internet's single largest source of pre-owned designer bags, period, and it's currently home to thousands of listings for Chanel bags.
 If price is your biggest concern, eBay is likely your best bet to find the lowest prices since the auction service takes a much smaller cut of the overall sale price than consignment or other resale websites do, which, along with the decentralized listing process, can help keep things reasonable.

 The downside of eBay designer bag shopping is the bags are not checked by a third party for authenticity before they're listed, so it's even more important to be an informed consumer than it is on other types of resale sites.
 There are a ton of real bags on eBay, though, and as long as you educate yourself, you can scoop one up for a great price.
 If you're wary of a listing that seems too good to be true or you have your eye on something and want some extra assurance, you can post an authentication request in our Chanel subforum on the PurseForum.